jonhaddow/website/content/pages/about.md

 I am a full stack web developer based in Swansea, Wales.

-I work at [CDSM](https://www.cdsm.co.uk/) building scalable, e-learning web applications.
+I work at [CDSM](https://www.cdsm.co.uk/) building web applications focused on e-learning.

-I am more experienced in React, TypeScript, C#, and .NET Core.
+I work primarily with React, TypeScript, C#, and .NET Core.
 I also have experience in CSS (and Sass), AWS, and building static sites using GatsbyJS (like this [website](https://github.com/jonhaddow/website/)!).

 I am passionate about open source projects.
 I am aiming to contribute to more projects this next year.
 Check out my progress on [GitHub](https://github.com/jonhaddow/).